Prevention Technologies – improving the use of evidence in prevention practice

 Abstract submission for EUSPR 2018 is now closed.

-Plenary sessions will be held in the centre of Lisbon, at the European Maritime Safety Agency (EMSA) conference centre (Map).
-Please see their website for location.
+Plenary sessions will be held in the centre of Lisbon, at the EMSA-EMCDDA conference centre (Map).
+Please see this website for location.
 For those of you who have visited the EMCDDA before, then the venue is next door to their offices.

 Praça Europa 4